Family of eight receives outpouring of support after house damaged in fire - KVIA

 Click here for updates on this story

-ST. LOUIS (KMOV) — All eight family members of the Nienhuis family say they are counting their blessings after no one was injured as flames destroyed their home Sunday night.
+ST. LOUIS, MO (KMOV) — All eight family members of the Nienhuis family say they are counting their blessings after no one was injured as flames destroyed their home Sunday night.

 Jessica Nienhuis says she was returning home with her husband and two daughters when they saw their home on fire.